 If we look at SAP for a moment, for over 20 years the company has introduced an array of methods that were ostensibly designed to speed implementations, such as ASAP (which we cover in Did ASAP Ever Reduce SAP Implementation Timelines?) and the Rapid Deployment Solution or RDS (which we cover in How to Best Understand the Faux SAP RDS).

-I have never seen one of these methodologies make one bit of difference on any SAP project.
-In fact, they aren’t even designed or primarily designed by implementors, but instead by partners and marketing resources — people without a an authentic understanding of the reality around implementations.
+I have never seen one of these methodologies make one bit of difference in any SAP project.
+They aren’t even designed or primarily designed by implementors, but instead by partners and marketing resources — people without an authentic understanding of the reality around implementations.

 SAP’s ASAP was introduced with great fanfare, but did anyone go back and check if it did what it said it would do?

 Let us say that a consulting partner did, and the method did nothing.
 How would they publish these results and expect to keep on good terms with SAP?
 Experienced implementers (like myself, I say, implementers that do the work, not PMs that are associated with management and do not touch SAP) say that these methodologies are to romance the executives.